 • Arabic poetry and translations

 .
-Poetry Credits (this page)
+Publication Credits US (this page only)

 La lune d’août rêve de fleurs lourdes parfumées et d’oiseaux vivement colorés,

 de plages exotiques et de jardins d’émeraude éclairés par sa lumière.

 Elle rêve de papillons de nuit ayant les ailes éphémères bien baignées au clair de lune.

 C’est une symphonie de fragilité, de la vie et ce qui repose en dessous, son contraire.

 La lune d’octobre rêve de chauves-souris légères et de trous noirs du temps pervers,